Ana Gasteyer: Career

 In October 2019, she released the holiday album Sugar & Booze which was later accompanied by an Audible Original comedy piece titled Holiday Greetings from Sugar and Booze, featuring Gasteyer along with Maya Rudolph, Oscar Nunez, and Patti LuPone.
 Gasteyer later appeared as a contestant on the second season of The Masked Singer as "Tree".

 In February 2020, it was announced that Gasteyer will play Katherine Hastings in the NBC comedy pilot American Auto, written by Justin Spitzer.
 The show's production was delayed due to the COVID-19 pandemic and skipped the step to premiere in the 2021–2022 broadcast season.
 In September and October 2020, she voiced a red panda named Nut in an adult animated series titled Magical Girl Friendship Squad.

 In 2024, Gasteyer starred as Queen Aggravain alongside Sutton Foster, Will Chase, Brooks Ashmanskas, Daniel Breaker, and Michael Urie in a Broadway revival of Once Upon a Mattress.
 The Broadway production ran from July through November 2024 at the Hudson Theatre.
 It played 128 performances.
 The show subsequently played a limited run in Los Angeles with the Center Theatre Group following its Broadway closing.
+In 2026, Gasteyer originated the role of Mildred Layton in the Broadway production of Schmigadoon!
+She received a nomination for the Tony Award for Best Featured Actress in a Musical for her performance.